 Criminals receive and launder funds before vanishing into thin air.
 Or they infiltrate compromised accounts and extract valuable data and information that can be monetized in future crimes.

-While traditional attacks leverage technology-based system vulnerabilities, such as software bugs and misconfigurations, social engineering attacks take advantage of human vulnerabilities by using deception to trick targeted victims into performing harmful actions.
+While traditional attacks leverage technology-based system vulnerabilities, social engineering attacks take advantage of human vulnerabilities by using deception to trick victims into performing harmful actions.

 Agari carefully inspects each incoming email, analyzing the human relationships and behaviors.
 By understanding the identities behind the message, Agari spots the anomalies prevent attacks regardless of social engineering triggers.Social Engineering Survey

 Identity deception is core to social engineering and the key to tricking people into downloading malware, logging into fake web pages, or giving up information.

 Agari detects, defends-against and deters identity deception tactics such as display name deception, spoofing, lookalike domains, and messages sent from hijacked sender accounts.Email Threat Trends White Paper

 Cybercriminals often pose as a trusted supplier or partner in order to launch successful spear phishing, ransomware, business email compromise attacks, or other social engineering-based attack.

 Agari automatically models your business partners, their relationships, and behaviors to auto-generate protection policies.
 This hands-free approach guarantees that your employees are protected against the modern social engineering-based attacks of today and those we expect in the future.Combat BEC with Automated Deception Webinar

 Stop sophisticated identity deception threats including business email compromise, executive spoofing, and account takeover-based attacks.Learn more